-Table 7: Key elements of have wke's day fourism Ltd (nbfL) Description Structure and Governance Purpose/Vision/Mission Hawke's Bay Tourism Ltd (HBTL) is a registered company The Hawke's Bay Tourism Industry Association (HBTIA) is the sole shareholder of HBTL The HBTL Board consists of: The Chair of the HBTIA A second board member of the HBTIA A Hawke's Bay Regional Council-appointed representative A Māori representative Two other representatives appointed by the HBTIA Board Purpose: To promote and co-ordinate opportunities for economic growth and prosperity for the visitor industry in Hawke's Bay Vision: Tourism in Hawke's Bay is a vibrant and valued contributor to the region's economy Key objectives Mission: Get visitors here now, doing more, and coming back Hawke's Bay Tourism is responsible for the tourism marketing and promotion of Hawke's Bay Success is measured by increasing visitor spend and visitor nights spent in Hawke's Bay The funding agreement with Hawke's Bay Regional Council (HBRC) sets out a range of Key Performance Indicators (KPIs) relating to visitor spend, industry contributions, sustainability objectives, industry advocacy and capability, and the development of a regional destination management strategy.
-KPIs are negotiated and agreed through an Service Level Agreement (SLA).
-Quarterly and annual reporting is required.
-Staff and structure 9 positions; 8.15 FTEs Roles are: CEO; Consumer Marketing; Central Hawke's Bay Tourism Coordinator (0.8); Marketing Manager; Trade Sales and Marketing Manager; Events and Membership Coordinator; Finance and Administration (0.8); Public Relations and Media Manager (0.8); and Food and Wine Project (for 10 months only at 0.75) Operational Revenue 2019/20 Total Revenue: \$2.2 million Sources of funding included: • \$1.52 Million from the Hawke's Bay Regional Council (69% of funding) 2020/21 Total Revenue: \$2.2 million (excluding circa \$1.2m in additional one-off Central Govt funding) Sources of funding included: • \$1.52 Million from the Hawke's Bay Regional Council (69% of funding)
+Table 7: Key elements of Ha iwke's Bay Tourism Ltd (HBTL) Description Structure and Governance Purpose/Vision/Mission HBTL The HBTL Board consists of: The Chair of the HBTIA A second board member of A Hawke's Bay Regional Coordinates and coordinative of the representative.
+Purpose: To promote and co-ordinates prosperity for the visitor industry in Association (HBTIA) is the sole shareholder of of the HBTIA council-appointed representative appointed by the HBTIA Board atte opportunities for economic growth and Hawke's Bay vibrant and valued contributor to the region's Key objectives Hawke's Bay Success is measured by increasing v Bay The funding agreement with Hawke of Key Performance Indicators (KPIs contributions, sustainability objects development of a regional destinati ves, industry advocacy and capability, and the ion management strategy. bugh an Service Level Agreement (SLA).
+Staff and structure (0.8); Marketing Manager; Trade Sa Membership Coordinator; Finance a ng; Central Hawke's Bay Tourism Coordinator les and Marketing Manager; Events and and Administration (0.8); Public Relations and d Wine Project (for 10 months only at 0.75) Operational Revenue 2019/20 Total Revenue: \$2.2 million Sources of funding included: • \$1.52 Million from the Hawke's Bay Regional Council (69% of funding) 2020/21 Total Revenue: \$2.2 million (excluding circa \$1.2m in additional one-off Central Govt funding) Sources of funding included: \$1.52 Million from the Hawke's Bay Regional Council (69% of funding)